As a family caregiver, you may have heard of advance care planning, but may not be sure what it is.

 4. Write down or record their wishes

-Help the person you’re caring for to write down or make a recording (or video) talking about what they would want if they were at the end of life and weren’t expected to survive, such as the use of breathing machines or dialysis that will keep them alive.
+Help the person you’re caring for to write down or make a recording (or video) talking about what they would want if they were at the end of life.

 Also, document any other wishes for care at the end of life such as dying at home, receiving hospice/palliative care, having music playing, performing specific religious rituals, and so on.